Can I Get a Divorce in Texas if My Spouse Cheated on Me?

 If you do successfully get a divorce on fault grounds, it may mean getting more than half of the marital property during property division.
 Fault is a factor courts can consider in these kinds of decisions, and you may be entitled to more money/assets if your spouse cheated.

 Even if you were the victim of adultery, you may choose to use no-fault grounds for divorce instead.
 If your evidence to prove adultery is not strong enough or you do not want to expose information about your relationship and sex life, you may use no-fault grounds instead.

 When you allege a fault divorce, your spouse may raise certain defenses which can make proving your case harder.
 The most prominent adultery defense in Texas is “condonation.”
 This means that your spouse told you about the affair, but you condoned it or forgave him/her and tried to reconcile the marriage.
 If you made moves to reconcile the marriage after your spouse’s infidelity, they may be able to raise this defense, blocking your fault-based divorce.

 Instead, using a no-fault divorce may be simpler.
 For a divorce based on insupportability, you can point to your differences and the rift between you and your spouse instead of the adultery.
 Similarly, if you and your spouse separate and live apart for 3 years, you can have a no-fault divorce based on living apart, with no need to prove any wrongdoing.

 With a no-fault divorce, much of the divorce process may be simpler.
 If your spouse is willing to agree to a divorce based on insupportability or agrees to separation for 3 years, you may be able to get a divorce without proving adultery.
-Talk to an attorney about whether a fault or no-fault divorce is best in your case.
+Talk to a Houston high asset divorce attorney about whether a fault or no-fault divorce is best in your case.